 and

-These combinations provide the same number of dispersion parameters using either the standard statistics or the even-statistics and so give a better comparison of their efficiency level.
+These combinations provide the same number of dispersion parameters using either the standard statistics or the even-statistics and hence give a better comparison of their efficiency level.
 Where the weight $\omega_{P_{j}}$ was adopted as the inverse of $ED_{\sigma\mu}$ for each $D_{j}$.
-The same tests were performed using single dispersion parameters in order to verify if their combination provides better results.
+The same tests were performed using single dispersion parameters to verify if their combination provides better results.

 Figure \ref{fg_testimprovements} shows a comparison between previous and current approaches.
-The even statistical parameters are on average better than the standard ones (see Sect. \ref{sec_Accurate}).
-The results for real data shows a fluctuation of about $1\%$ on $G(E_{tot})$ values.
-This is expected since the improvements on the estimation of standard statistical parameters only occurs for those distributions having odd numbers of measurements and it decreases quickly with the number of measurements.
-Moreover, we also observed that the improvements vary from the $Z$ to $K$ waveband since the infrared light curves usually have smaller amplitudes than optical wavebands and so the improvement is more evident.
-The following behaviors are also observed;
+The even-statistical parameters are on average better than the standard statistical parameters (see Sect. \ref{sec_Accurate}).
+The results for real data show a fluctuation of about $1\%$ on $G(E_{tot})$ values.
+This is expected since the improvements to the estimation of standard statistical parameters only occur for those distributions that have odd numbers of measurements and decreases quickly with the number of measurements.
+Moreover, we also observed that the improvements vary from the $Z$ to $K$ waveband since the infrared light curves usually have smaller amplitudes than optical wavebands and therefore the improvement is more evident.
+The following behaviours are also observed;

 \begin{itemize} \item The $G(E_{tot})$ for the sample size correction varies from $2\%$ to $7\%$ for $E_{WVSC1}$ less than $\sim 0.8$.
 The $E_{WVSC1}$ stars outside of this limit have an $X_{ED}$ (see Fig. \ref{fg_index}) less than $1.5$.
 Indeed, the $X$ variability indices are approximately a measurement of the signal-to-noise ratio so this indicates an improvement in the signal-to-noise greater than $1.5$ for $E_{WVSC1}<0.8$ and a deterioration of about $7\%$ otherwise.